vikp6/Interactive-Lab-Hub/Lab 3/README.md

 ### What worked well about the system and what didn't?
 \*\**your answer here*\*\*
+The main issue I ran into was involving the nflgame python package that I was planning to use.
+As I was setting it up, I found out the package is quite old and it had very minimal documentation.
+I kept running into an error that I tried debugging for a while but decided to switch gears.
+My next idea was to gather the NFL weekly data that I wanted by myself.
+Luckily I found a plain text webpage that held information for each week's games.
+Using the requests package I was able to access this site and scrape through to find the exact information I needed.

 ### What worked well about the controller and what didn't?